OpenDSA/OpenDSA/RST/en/Glossary.rst

    full
    full tree
-      A binary tree is full if every node is either a :term:`leaf node` or else it is an internal node with two non-empty children.
+      A :term:`binary tree` is full if every :term:`node` is either a :term:`leaf node` or else it is an :term:`internal node` with two non-empty :term:`children`.

    function
-      A matching between inputs (the :term:`domain`) and outputs (the :term:`range`).
+      In mathematics, a matching between inputs (the :term:`domain`) and outputs (the :term:`range`).
+      In programming, a subroutine that takes input parameters and uses them to compute and return a value.
+      In this case, it is usually considered bad practice for a function to change any global variables
+      (doing so is called a side effect).

    garbage
       In programming, any memory that was previously (dynamically)